dgzlopes/xk6-mcp/README.md

 ## Example

-> This example depends on having the [mcp-example-server](https://github.com/dgzlopes/mcp-example-server) binary located in the same directory as your script.
+Important: This example depends on having the [mcp-example-server](https://github.com/dgzlopes/mcp-example-server) binary located in the same directory as your script.
+You can download it from the latest release.

 ```javascript
 import mcp from 'k6/x/mcp';